isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: allow-query-cache-on
    :tags: query
-   :short: Specifies which hosts (an IP address list) can access this servers cache.
-Used in multi-homed configurations.
+   :short: Specifies which hosts (an IP address list) can access this server's cache.
+Used on servers with multiple interfaces.

    This specifies which local addresses can send answers from the cache.
 If ``allow-query-cache-on`` is not set, then ``allow-recursion-on`` is